 Location: Parking available off of Holt Street or Seymour Road.

 Lake Winfield is one of Plymouth's most popular recreational facilities.
-There are 16 acres to explore, including a 9-acre pond for fishing and non-motorized boating (canoeing and kayaking), encircled by a 0.8 mile walking path.
-Other park amenities include a playscape, picnic gazebo, tennis courts, and two pickleball courts.
+There are a total of 33 acres to explore, including a 16-acre lake for fishing and non-motorized boating (canoeing and kayaking), encircled by a 0.8 mile walking path.
+Other park amenities include a playscape, picnic gazebo, and two tennis courts, and two pickleball courts.
 Contact P&R at ParksandRec@plymouthct.us to access portable pickleball nets.
 There is no swimming at Lake Winfield.

 Lock Museum of America